ZhaoJ9014/Multi-Human-Parsing/Evaluation/Multi-Human-Parsing/v1/README.md

-## Multi-Human Parsing Version 1.0 Evluation
+## Multi-Human Parsing Version 1.0 Evaluation

 mhp_data.py: This script generates a list of data, and also visualizes the dataset.